 Where Do You Stand Legally If You Quit Wearing A Mask?
 Hello everyone, I hope you are well.
 In today’s post, I will be sharing a guest post from Amanda Hamilton.
 Amanda Hamilton is the CEO of the National Association of Licenced Paralegals (NALP).
-With numbers of vaccinations to date reaching 60 million, many believe that it’s all over.
+With numbers of vaccinations to date reaching 60 million, many believe it’s all over.
 But it’s not, and the Government guidelines still recommend mask-wearing and social distancing.

-Amanda will be exploring Why, in law, contracting Covid is different from contracting, say, the common cold; if you infect someone else, can you be held liable in law; criminal vs civil – what is the difference when it comes to Covid; could you be asked to pay compensation/damages; where does the burden of proof lie; what you can do if you are embroiled in a legal situation involving not wearing a mask.
+Amanda will be exploring Why, in law, contracting Covid is different from acquiring, say, the common cold; if you infect someone else, can you be held liable in law; criminal vs civil – what is the difference when it comes to Covid; could you be asked to pay compensation/damages; where does the burden of proof lie; what you can do if you are embroiled in a legal situation involving not wearing a mask.

 So, if you take the step not to continue with mask-wearing, and you contract Covid, or worse, you are a carrier and pass it on to someone else, whose fault is it, and can they or you be held legally liable?